 What you can see clearly is that the ambient light sensor is peaking somewhere around 900 µmol/m²s which reads 48333 lux before the conversion.
 So measuring high light levels on this phone model is not possible using this technology.

 In our point of view, using the tested Android apps must be done with caution.
 As they generally measure a bit too much until the maximum is reached, you might be tempted to reduce your light intensity and miss out on your plants' growth potential.
 It is getting dangerous when you really want to max out your light: As the apps can't measure any higher, you don't know how intense your light really is and you might simply destroy your plants – so take care!

 When diving deeper into the usage of the ambient light sensor, it also becomes evident that its accuracy is highly dependent on the phone model that you are using.
 Some seem to measure acceptably accurate within a given range whereas others are just dangerous to use for anything else but changing the screen brightness.
 This also leads to the issue that Android light meters might seem trustworthy due to acceptable results on a certain phone model in a certain scenario.

 Photone for Android

-As you should know by now, simply taking the measurement of the ambient light sensor won't do the trick.
+As you should know by now, simply taking the measurement of the ambient light sensor as-is won't do the trick.
 Therefore, we are spending a significant amount of our energy on research to achieve accurate measurement results across different light levels and on different phone models.
-Our Android version is in the making and still takes some time to deliver the quality and accuracy we desire and stand for.
-So we've set up an Android preorder that you can find below to stay informed about progress and be part of the first group to get the news.
+Our Android version is in the making and the Beta version is already available for limited early access.